 Corporate governance is affected by the relationships among participants in the governance system.
 Controlling shareholders, which may be individuals, family holdings, bloc alliances, or other corporations acting through a holding company or cross shareholdings, can significantly influence corporate behaviour.
 As owners of equity, institutional investors are increasingly demanding a voice in corporate governance in some markets.
 Individual shareholders usually do not seek to exercise governance rights but may be highly concerned about obtaining fair treatment from controlling shareholders and management.
-Creditors play an important role in a number of governance systems and can serve as external monitors over corporate performance, Employees and other stakeholders play an important role in contributing to the long-term success and performance of the corporation, while governments establish the overall institutional and legal framework for corporate governance.
+Creditors play an important role in a number of governance systems and can serve as external monitors over corporate performance.
+Employees and other stakeholders play an important role in contributing to the long-term success and performance of the corporation, while governments establish the overall institutional and legal framework for corporate governance.
 The role of each of these participants and their interactions vary widely among OECD countries and among non-OECD countries as well.
-These relationships observe basic principles of good corporate governance is an increasingly important factor for investment decisions.
-Of particular relevance is the relation between corporate governance practices and the increasingly international character of investment.
-International flows of capital enable companies to access financing from a much larger pool of investors.
-If countries are to reap the full benefits of the global capital market, and if they are to attract long-term "patient" capital, corporate governance arrangements must be credible and well understood across borders.
-Even if corporations do not ...
-[1]
+These relationships are subject, in part, to law and regulation and, in part, to voluntary adaptation and, most importantly, to market forces.